Pulborough Circular walk

 In the afternoon you can save 3½ km by heading directly to Pulborough Brooks along a quiet country lane, although this short cut omits the interesting features of Parham Park and Parham Airfield.

-The ending of the Arundel to Amberley walk (1–32) is from Amberley village to its station, and the directions for this link route have been included here (in both directions) to allow for Short Walks starting or finishing at that station.
-In addition, a route via South Stoke has been taken from other Amberley & Arundel walks to provide a full-length Alternative Walk, looping back to Amberley station.
+The ending of the Arundel to Amberley walk (1–32) is from Amberley village to its station, and the directions for this link route have been included here (in both directions) to allow for Shorter Walks starting or finishing at that station.
+In addition, a route via South Stoke has been taken from other Amberley & Arundel walks to provide an Extended Alternative Walk, looping back to Amberley station.

-Parts of this walk could be combined with other SWC walks to provide some additional options (for which you would need to bring the relevant directions).
-On the Alternative Walk you could continue along the river valley to Arundel, using the directions in the Arundel Circular walk (#100).
-On the other options you could switch at Cootham to either the Billingshurst to Amberley walk (#8) or the Amberley Circular walk (#11), which take different routes up the South Downs escarpment on their way to Amberley station.
+If you bring the relevant directions you could combine parts of this walk with other SWC walks.
+On the main route you could switch at Cootham to either the Billingshurst to Amberley walk (#8) or the Amberley Circular walk (#11), which take different routes up the South Downs escarpment on their way to Amberley station.
+On the Extended Alternative Walk you could continue along the river valley to Arundel, using the directions in the Arundel Circular walk (#100).

 Transport